Aguero draws level with Henry as top overseas goalscorer in Premier League history | Goal.com

 Aguero draws level with Henry as top overseas goalscorer in Premier League history

-Manchester City’s Sergio Aguero has drawn level with Arsenal hero Thierry Henry as the leading non-English born goalscorer in Premier League history, in scoring his 175th in the competition.
+Manchester City’s Sergio Aguero has drawn level with Arsenal hero Thierry Henry as the leading foreign goalscorer in Premier League history, in scoring his 175th in the competition.

-The Argentina international equaled the Frenchman’s tally in City’s match with Aston Villa on Sunday evening.
+The Argentina international equaled the Frenchman’s tally in City’s match with Aston Villa on Sunday evening, scoring City’s third goal in a dominating display at Villa Park.

+He smashed a rising shot goal from outside the box past Orjan Nyland in the 28th minute as the Blues ran riot over the relegation haunted Birmingham club.

 Henry scored his goals in 258 appearances over two spells for the Gunners, while Aguero was playing his 255th match for the Manchester side since his arrival from Atletico Madrid in 2011.